Looking ahead to a new year in materials handling

 A pick, for example, can be transacted in seconds.
 Packaging, on the other hand, can take more than a minute and a half per order.
 “Automation is the only way for packaging to keep up with picking,” he says.
 “That’s the next frontier of automation.”

-One example of this phenomenon is MSC Industrial, a Fortna customer profiled in the November 2012 issue of Modern.
+One example of this phenomenon is MSC Industrial, a Fortna customer profiled in the November 2012 issue of Modern Materials Handling.
 Before the growth of MSC’s e-commerce channel, most customers phoned or faxed orders throughout the day.
 That allowed MSC to spread the workload across a shift.
 Manual packaging was sufficient for that scenario.
 Today, customers are likely to add items to an order queue throughout a shift and then release it right before the order cut-off time.
 What used to be a day’s work has to get done in two to three hours.
 What’s more, MSC is adding promotional literature and value-adds directed at specific customers.
 The only way to get the work done efficiently was to automate the packaging process.

 “There is an automation technology for each of the steps associated with packaging, from right-sizing the carton to applying the shipping label,” says Leja.
 “This is being driven by the competitive landscape and customer expectations.
 We expect to see more emphasis on packaging going forward.”